vermont skiing

 Snowboarding in the Ottawa Valley isn’t about mega-resorts or influencer runs.
 Instead, it’s about community hills, side hits you’ve memorized, and that one line through the trees you always take.

-You know the lifties.
+You recognize the lifties.

-You know which runs get tracked out first.
+And everyone knows which runs get tracked out first.

-That’s why your coffee has to hold up.
+Because of that bite in the air, your coffee has to hold up.

-Because snowboard energy isn’t chaotic.
+Snowboard energy isn’t chaotic.

-First Chair Feels
+First Chair Feels Different

 There’s nothing like first chair.